gitlabhq/gitlabhq/doc/user/project/merge_requests/index.md

 - Create a new merge request for the pushed branch.
 - Set the target of the merge request to a particular branch.
 - Set the merge request to merge when its pipeline succeeds.
+- Set the merge request to remove the source branch when it's merged.

 ### Create a new merge request using git push options